ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

 - Azure web apps
     - you can host your app on a VM, IaaS
     - you can deploy it on an Azure app service, PaaS
+    - there are app service plans: free, shared env, basic dedicated, standard production, premium performance, high performance and secure
+        - you get different running time limits for the different plans

 ### more Azure core services - part 2